 What if you've made a series of three or four simple codicils over the years and now you want to make yet another minor change?
 Consider consolidating all your changes into a brand new will.
 This will prove helpful to your personal representative who will then have a single document to follow instead of piecing together provisions of four or five separate documents.

 It can also help to ensure that the court will approve your will as valid because a brand new will clearly depicts your final wishes as opposed to a hodgepodge of provisions that might make your intentions seem unclear.
 A probate judge might declare that your entire will is invalid if this happens, or he may decide not to honor some or all of your numerous codicils because the overall picture of your final wishes is confusing.

-If he decides your will is invalid, the end result would be the same as dying without having left one.
+If a judge decides your will is invalid, the end result would be the same as dying without having left one at all.
 Your estate will pass to your next of kin under state law based on how closely related you are, even if this is not what you would have wanted.
 Your estate might go to the son or daughter you've been estranged from for years.

 Another consideration is that a codicil must be prepared following certain legal guidelines and signed with all the same formalities as your original will.
 If you're going to go to all this trouble, you might want to take the safer route and simply create a whole new will instead.
 Otherwise, ask your estate planning attorney to prepare the codicil for you, so you're sure it will be legally valid and binding.